yllari/barbi-map/README.md

 use `cumul_red_ag_barbillon.fits`.

-There is also documentation compiled in `docs/build/html/` To navigate it, simply open `docs/build/html/index.html` in any browser.
+There is also documentation compiled in `docs/build/html/` To navigate it, simply download to your computer and open `docs/build/html/index.html` in any browser.